troclaux/notes/aws.md

 > fully-managed identity service that allows you to add user sign-up, sign-in and access control to your apps quickly and easily

+- authenticate end-users of web or mobile applications
 - similar to auth0 and firebase
 - supports encryption of data at rest and while it's in transit
 - identity for web/mobile application's users